-Teaching test prep with high school students: some tips that work for me.
+Teaching test prep with high school students—specifically English test prep ideas.

 I teach ACT prep classes through a community college.
 I travel to a variety of schools and meet new students almost every class.
 At the start of each class, I ask what they do to prepare, in and out of school.
 Answers vary.
 Test prep is different everywhere, every school district, every home.
 Even with these differences, some ideas can be implemented with most high school students.

 As students gear up for college entrance exams like the ACT, teachers may begin test prep units.
 Even if you implement test prep throughout the year, schools often ask teachers for an extra emphasis during the second semester.
 Parents hire tutors to help their children raise a test score for a particular college or scholarship.

 If you are gearing up for test prep or need an injection of newness with your ideas, I have six ideas that help me—specifically for English test prep.
 No matter the subject matter, you should be able to use some of these ideas.

 Here are six tips to help you as you are teaching test prep with high school students.